-Application of Low-Mass Corning® FLORA® Substrate for Cold-Start Emissions Reduction to Meet Upcoming LEV III SULEV30 Regulation Requirement 2020-01-0652
+Application of Low-Mass Corning® FLORA® Substrates for Cold-Start Emissions Reduction to Meet Upcoming LEV III SULEV30 Regulation Requirement 2020-01-0652

 Jason Warkins, Tinghong Tao, Min Shen, Song Lyu